Top 3 Myths About the UC Application Deadline

 - UC Application

 In this instance, the UC application gave all students an extra day (pushing the traditional Nov.
 30th deadline back to Dec 1).
 To the best of our knowledge, the server never even crashed or momentarily timed out that year.
-In another instance of the UC's generosity, students affected by wildfires were given an extra 15 days to submit their applications.

-A Secret Grace Period Exists:
+Secret Grace Periods

 "Hi, I just wanted to let you know that I submitted the UC app last night!
 I forgot to add two of my honors and awards.
 I called and they can’t add anything or make any changes to the application itself.
 I’m hoping that doesn’t derail the rest of my application."

 Myth #2.
-Is the Actual UC Deadline on or before Nov.
-30th?
+Is the Actual UC Deadline on or before Dec.
+1st?

-If you see an article that says, "the UC deadline is this Friday at 11:59pm PST" check the year it was written.
+If you see an article that says, "the UC deadline is this Friday at 11:59pm PDT" check the year it was written.
 Outdated websites contribute to the confusion.

 Myth #3.
 Does Applying Early to the UCs Give You an Advantage?

-Here’s an excerpt from an email I sent a mom recently who claimed that a UC admissions rep told her that some majors start reviewing applications as they come in:
+Here’s an excerpt from an email I sent a mom who claimed that a UC admissions rep told her that some majors start reviewing applications as they come in:

 "Hi [Parent's Name Redacted],